kusimo/blog/README.md

 This are some of the features in Laravel that makes web development easy.

-> Visit [routing page on Laravel](https://laravel.com/docs/9.x/routing) to learn more about parameters you can pass.
+> Visit [routing page on Laravel](https://laravel.com/docs/9.x/routing) to learn more about Laravel routing.